 The Palm Grove of Elche

-Seen from a distance it may appear to be a palm forest, while it is actually a plantation with agriculture purposes.
+With more than 200,000 trees, the Palm Grove of Elche (El Parmeral in Spanish) is the largest in Europe and was declared UNESCO World Heritage Site in 2000.
+As seen from a distance it may appear to be a palm forest, while it is actually a plantation with agriculture purposes.
 Each of the groves is flanked by rows of palm trees in such a way that when viewed from the air, they form a grid pattern.

-The Lady of Elche
+4. The Archaeology and History Museum of Elche